-I’ve been investigating HostGator and SiteGround, comparing their claims with user experiences and testing out their performance.
-In this head-to-head battle, I’ve compared HostGator vs SiteGround in five important areas:
+In this head-to-head battle, I’ve compared HostGator vs SiteGround in six important areas:

 SiteGround’s Speed Technology Leaves HostGator Trailing Behind